sguox002/leetcode/leetcode-all.md

 - define subproblem and subproblem states
 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-132	Palindrome Partitioning II    		30.7%	Hard
+min cuts to partition the string into palindrome strings. dp[i] represent the min cuts to make the string with length i to be palindrome. we try every position and grows
+-odd length:
+- even length
+->>
+<<-131	Palindrome Partitioning    		49.2%	Medium
+return all possible palindrome partition.
+backtracking:
+->>

+<<-135	Candy    		32.4%	Hard
+distribute candy according to rating.
+dp: left to right and right to left.
+->>

+<<-140	Word Break II    		33.7%	Hard
+return all possible break using the dictionary words. dp- record the break position and then traceback using dfs.
+->>
+<<-139	Word Break    		41.0%	Medium
+check if it is breakable.
+->>

+<<-152	Maximum Product Subarray    		32.4%	Medium
+subarray with max product.
+- we need keep min and max at the same time since negative will change min/max
+- need to attach to previous or start a new one (when there is 0) ->>
 <<-174	Dungeon Game    		32.9%	Hard	->>
 <<-221	Maximal Square    		38.1%	Medium
 dp: check row by row, and we only need keep two rows height.